 In requesting and accepting service, you grant Click!
 Network, without fee, all required permissions, easements, licenses and rights of way necessary to render services to your premises.

 We are committed to ensuring the technical quality of your cable television signal.
 In the event that any concerns or complaints associated with your signal arise, we have implemented the following procedures to ensure prompt resolution of your concerns.

-- Please contact our Customer Service Department at the telephone number listed above or on your monthly bill to notify us of any problems with your cable television signal.
+- Please contact our Customer Service Department at 253-502-8900 to notify us of any problems with your cable television signal.
 We maintain records of all service calls, including the name, address, and telephone number of the subscriber.

-- During normal business, the customer service representative will attempt to determine the nature of the problem and resolve it over the phone.
+- During normal business hours, the customer service representative will attempt to determine the nature of the problem and resolve it over the phone.
 If the problem cannot be resolved during the phone call, a service call will be scheduled.